coursmos/Coursera-Coupon/README.md

 > ### Pro Tip:
 > Combine seasonal deals with Coursera's auto-applied discounts for maximum value.

-## Who Should Use These Coursera Coupons?
+## Who Should Use These Coursera Discount Codes?

-Coursera coupons are especially valuable for:
+Coursera discount codes are especially valuable for:

 *   **Students** looking to supplement their university education